goglecm/AutoBrightnessCam/README.md

 If the installation succeeds and systemd is happy, it should all work.

 The app will kick in and take pictures and adjust the brightness when the battery is discharging.
-When charging, the app will try to keep the brightness at 100%.
+When charging, the app set the brightness to 100% after which the user may change the brightness as per their needs.

 ## Contributing